mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Ling Standard Products as well as smaller and more specialized shipbuilders such as Bilstein Yards.

-The Pluvis Belt is also the site of Glisten’s naval base, home port of the subsector fleet.
+The Pluvis Belt is also the site of Glisten's naval base, home port of the subsector fleet.
 The immediate region around the base is a restricted area and is heavily patrolled, with sensor outposts constructed on a number of asteroids to give better coverage.